 Robb has defended numerous individuals who have been targeted by the Toronto Police Service’s Gun and Gang Task Force.
 Most recently, Robb defended an Accused involved in Project Fusion.

-Robb’s client “A.L.” was arrested on charges relating to weapons, robbery, and drugs.
+Robb’s client “A.L.” was arrested on , robbery, and drugs.
 Part way through Mr. A.L.’s preliminary inquiry, Robb challenged the Crown Attorney on the basis that there was not enough evidence to commit Mr. A.L. to trial.
 Before the preliminary inquiry was over, Robb negotiated to have all the charges against A.L. withdrawn.
 Many of A.L.’s co-accuseds in Project Fusion are still facing charges before the courts.

 I would like to thank Mr. MacDonald because you worked really hard on this case, over months, and to achieve a really good outcome for your client, and you were professional and wonderful at every stage and I thank you for that.

 I cannot leave this case without telling counsel that, as I’m entering a third decade as a judge on this bench, I can count on one hand the number of times I have said what I’m about to say to counsel.
 Gentlemen, your courtesy, your civility and your professionalism with one another and to the Court in these proceedings is, in my view, a testament to your considerable skills as advocates.